-The seeds can be coated with chocolate, candied, or added in cakes, and muffins.
+The seeds can be coated with chocolate, candied, or added to cakes, and muffins.

 In Germany and other Central European regions, the flour made from the seeds is used in making dark bread, sonnenblumenbrot (sunflower bread).

-Sunflower seed butter, sold as SunButter, is a suitable alternative in peanut allergics.
+Sunflower seed butter, sold as SunButter, is a suitable alternative in peanut allergies.

-Sunflower seed allergy is quite rare unlike peanut or tree-nuts (cashew, walnuts, hazelnut, etc.) allergies.
+Sunflower seed allergy is relatively rare, unlike peanut or tree nuts (cashew, walnuts, hazelnut, etc.) allergies.
 In some susceptible individuals, however, its reactions may include itchiness of the skin, sneezing, itchiness in the eyes, gastritis, vomiting, etc. It is advised, therefore, to avoid the use of seeds in known allergic persons.
 (Medical Disclaimer).

 ≺≺ Back to Nuts and seeds from Sunflower seeds nutrition.
 Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.

 Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.